r-koubou/VisitorGenerator/README.md

-If use an `VisitDynamicFrom`, generate a type dynamic synatax code.
+If use a `VisitDynamicFrom`, generate a type dynamic synatax code.

 ```c#
 public interface INode {}